Aneshkrishna/Aneshkrishna/README.md

 Full Stack Developer and Software Engineering Student at CIT

 About Me:

-  💻 I'm a Web APP and Mobile Application Developer
+  💻 I'm a Web APP and Mobile Application Developer.

-  📝 Done intern at Front-end Development using Angular 💼 I’m also pursuing a Master's degree in Software Engineering.
+  📝 Done intern at Front-end Development using Angular.

+  💼 I’m also pursuing a Master's degree in Software Engineering.

   🤔 My interests are in UI developments and Mobile app development.

-  📫 Mail me at aneshkrishna99@gmail.com
+  📫 Mail me at aneshkrishna99@gmail.com.

 <!--
 **Aneshkrishna/Aneshkrishna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.